Nova (Richard Rider): The New Warriors

 Upon his return to Earth, Rider struggles to readjust due to his failure to complete high school.
-Unknown to him, the planet Xandar is utterly destroyed in an attack by the space pirate Nebula.
+Unknown to him, the planet Xandar is destroyed in an attack by the space pirate Nebula.
 With the help of Night Thrasher, Rider regains his powers and joins the New Warriors superhero team, where he becomes close friends with Speedball.
 Richard briefly dates Yale student Laura Dunham and teammate Namorita.

 Rider encounters Garthan Saal, a former Nova Corps Centurion who had been driven insane by absorbing too much of the Nova Force, the source of power for Nova Centurions.
 Saal seeks more power so he can restore Xandar to its former glory.
 He strips Rider of his powers and transports him to Xandar.
 Saal is defeated.
 Rider witnesses the reformation of the Nova Corps and receives the rank of Centurion Prime.

 Assigned to Earth, Rider is confronted with the challenge of balancing dual lives as a member of both the Nova Corps and the New Warriors.
 Rider encounters a Nova Corps member from an alternate timeline named Nova 0:0, who prepares him to stop the Deathstorm, which is coming to destroy Earth.
 Because Rider defies Xandar's Queen Adora to stop the Deathstorm, he is temporarily stripped of his powers and rank, but is given back his powers when his replacement sacrifices himself.